Skip to main content

 • [ ] Host Pool Settings:

-• When creating or updating the Host Pool, ensure:
+• When creating the Host Pool, ensure:

 • Domain to join: Select Microsoft Entra ID